Optional Component

 Mobile Alarm Management

-VTScada Thin Clients (licensed separately) allow you to securely view and acknowledge alarms anywhere using PCs, or HTML5 compliant smart phones and tablets.
-Thin Clients supersede the VTScada WAP Browser which was retired in 11.2.
+VTScada Thin Clients VTScada Thin Clients (licensed separately) allow you to securely view and acknowledge alarms anywhere using PCs, or HTML5 compliant mobile devices.

 ** Twilio licensed separately.
 Requires a VTScada license with Alarm Notification System enabled.
 Not supported by VTScadaLIGHT.
 Twilio and Twilio logo are trademarks of Twilio, Inc.